About the Board

 The Board makes continuous evaluations of the CEO and discuss this at at least one meeting without his presence.

-The Audit Committee has a preparatory role and reports its work to the Board of Directors.
-The duty of the Audit Committee is, among other things, to supervise the Group’s financial reporting and to monitor the efficiency in the Group’s internal control, internal auditing and risk management with regard to the financial reporting.
+The Audit and Risk Committee has a preparatory role and reports its work to the Board of Directors.
+The duty of the Audit and Risk Committee is, among other things, to supervise the Group’s financial reporting and to monitor the efficiency in the Group’s internal control, internal auditing and risk management with regard to the financial reporting.
 The committee shall also keep itself informed regarding the audit process, consider the auditor’s impartiality and assist the Nomination Committee in connection with the election of an auditor.

 The committee has established guidelines for which services, other than auditing services, the company may procure from the auditor.